Continued Examination Under 37 CFR 1.114

 This judicial exception is not integrated into a practical application.
 In particular, the additional elements do not integrate the abstract idea into a practical application, other than the abstract idea per se, because the additional elements:

 amount to mere instructions to apply an exception.
-For example, by a remote access facility amounts to invoking computers as a tool to perform the abstract idea, see applicant’s specification [0167], see MPEP 2106.05(f)).
+For example, by a remote access device amounts to invoking computers as a tool to perform the abstract idea, see applicant’s specification [0167], see MPEP 2106.05(f)).

 generally link the abstract idea to a particular technological environment or field of use such as generally stating the imaging device modality in claims 18 and 19, see MPEP 2106.05(h))

 Dependent claims recite additional subject matter which amount to limitations consistent with the additional elements in the independent claims.
-For example, claims 2-4, 6-8, 10, 12, 15-16, and 20 recites additional limitations which amount to invoking computers as a tool to perform the abstract idea.
+For example, claims 2, 4, 6-8, 10, 12, 15-16, and 20-21 recites additional limitations which amount to invoking computers as a tool to perform the abstract idea.
 Looking at the limitations as an ordered combination adds nothing that is not already present when looking at the elements taken individually.
 There is no indication that the combination of elements improves the functioning of a computer or improves any other technology.
 Their collective functions merely provide conventional computer implementation and do not impose a meaningful limit to integrate the abstract idea into a practical application.

 Step 2B

 The claim(s) does/do not include additional elements that are sufficient to amount to significantly more than the judicial exception.
 As discussed above with respect to discussion of integration of the abstract idea into a practical application, the additional elements amount to no more than mere instructions to apply an exception, add insignificant extra-solution activity to the abstract idea, and generally link the abstract idea to a particular technological environment or field of use.
-Additionally, the additional limitations, other than the abstract idea per se amount to elements that have been recognized as well-understood, routine, and conventional activity in particular fields such as receiving or transmitting data over a network, Symantec, MPEP 2106.05(d)(II)(i), performing repetitive calculations, Flook, MPEP 2106.05(d)(II)(ii), electronic recordkeeping, Alice Corp., MPEP 2106.05(d)(II)(iii), and/or storing and retrieving information in memory, Versata Dev.
+Additionally, the additional limitations, other than the abstract idea per se amount to elements that have been recognized as well-understood, routine, and conventional activity in particular fields such as receiving or transmitting data over a network, Symantec, MPEP 2106.05(d)(II)(i), electronic recordkeeping, Alice Corp., MPEP 2106.05(d)(II)(iii), and/or storing and retrieving information in memory, Versata Dev.
 Group, MPEP 2106.05(d)(II)(iv).

-Dependent claims recite additional subject matter which, as discussed above with respect to integration of the abstract idea into a practical application, amount to invoking computers as a tool to perform the abstract idea.
+Dependent claims recite additional subject matter which amount to invoking computers as a tool to perform the abstract idea.
 Dependent claims recite additional subject matter which amount to limitations consistent with the additional elements in the independent claims.
 Looking at the limitations as an ordered combination adds nothing that is not already present when looking at the elements taken individually.
 There is no indication that the combination of elements improves the functioning of a computer or improves any other technology.
 Their collective functions merely provide conventional computer implementation.

 Claim Rejections - 35 USC § 103